atweiden/finn/doc/Syntax.md

 referencing it.

-Note that Sectional Inlines can reference Sectional Blocks by name for embedding even if the corresponding Sectional Blcoks are defined after the current Sectional Block.
+Note that Sectional Inlines can reference Sectional Blocks by name for embedding even if the corresponding Sectional Blocks are defined after the current Sectional Block.

 Finally, note that Sectional Blocks can be appended to by creating